第六道 | சிக்ஸ்த் அவென்யூ

 Sixth Avenue station is one of six stations along the Downtown Line 2 designated as Civil Defence (CD) shelters, which will be activated in times of national emergency.
 Apart from reinforced construction, the stations are designed and equipped with facilities to ensure the shelter environment is tolerable for all shelterees during shelter occupation.
 These facilities include protective blast doors, decontamination facilities, ventilation systems, power and water supply systems and a dry toilet system.

 - Bicycle Racks at station exit

 Sixth Avenue MRT station has a two exits at ground level (A and B), each at either side of Dunearn / Bukit Timah Road.
 While Exit A is the surface level entrance to the underground station, Exit B is connected to it via an overhead bridge.
 Both ends of the overhead bridge are equipped with escalators, and lifts provide barrier-free accessibility for the disabled.

-Sixth Avenue station connects to two bus stops in the vicinity, as well as a taxi stand and passenger pick-up point.
+Sixth Avenue station connects to two bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

 There are two official bus stops linked to Sixth Avenue station.